Dortch has 4 TD catches; Wake Forest routs Rice 56-24

 THE TAKEAWAY

-Rice trailed 21-0 before earning a first down.
-Wake Forest cornerback Essang Bassey tipped a pass to teammate Luke Masterson (who returned the interception 43 yards to set up a subsequent score) before finding the end zone himself with a 51-yard return of a recovered fumble.
+Wake Forest: While Clawson was quick to note that Rice and Notre Dame were not comparable opposition, there was at least some optimism that Saturday’s defensive performance could be the start of the improvement needed to compete against the ACC’s top teams.

-Safety Chuck Wade, Jr. added a 60-yard interception return for a score in the third quarter.
-It was the Demon Deacons’ first game with two defensive touchdowns since a 2008 loss to Boston College.
+“I just liked the way that, when we gave up plays, it was a physical mistake and not a mental mistake,” Clawson said.
+“If we missed a tackle, we missed a tackle.
+If we didn’t cover, we didn’t cover.
+It wasn’t because we weren’t in the right coverage or the right alignment.
+There were a lot less of those mistakes.”

-Rice: The Owls’ early struggles under first-year coach Mike Bloomgren continued.
+Rice: The Owls’ early struggles under Bloomgren continued.
 While Rice eked out a 31-28 win over FCS foe Prairie View A&M in its season-opener, it has followed that up with four consecutive losses, each by at least 14 points.

 UP NEXT